sha1n/bert/README.md

 benchy --help   # for full options list
 ```

-## Configurartion
+## Configuration
 `benchy` reads benchmark specifications from a config file.
 The config file can be either in YAML or JSON. `benchy` assumes a file with the `yml` or `yaml` extension to be YAML, otherwise JSON is assumed.
-You may create a configuratio file manually or use the `config` command to interactively generate your configuration.
+You may create a configuration file manually or use the `config` command to interactively generate your configuration.

 More about configuration [here](docs/configuration.md).